-1 tests before you consider what fluid to use.
-Moreover, 2 the inquiry has heard from the consultant paediatrician 3 Dr McCord, who was contacted by the registrar 4 Dr Trainor.
-He is of the view that the advice that he 5 would have given would have been to repeat the test 6 before deciding on what fluids to use going forward.
-7 Can I just ask you about the interaction between 8 Dr Trainor, the registrar, and the consultant?
-What 9 would you have expected the registrar to impart to the 10 consultant when she got him on the phone?
-11 A. Right, well, actually the skill of a junior doctor 12 phoning a consultant at home in the middle of the night 13 is now something we actively teach because it's not that 14 easy to do it well and not do it badly.
-15 But anyway to answer your question, it's not always 16 easy.
-But she should have stated the patient's age, 17 gender, location, what the background was, a very brief 18 summary of the reasons for admission in this case the 19 timing and the nature of the surgery and then 20 explained the sorry, if I can go back a bit.
-The 21 very first statement made by the doctor, by the 22 registrar phoning the consultant before getting into 23 that stuff is either, "I want your advice", or "I would 24 like you to come in".
-If the registrar states, "I want you to come in", then the amount that needs to be said $$134\end{smallmatrix}$
+Dr McCord, who was contacted by the registrar

+Dr Trainor.
+He is of the view that the advice that he

+Dr Trainor, the registrar, and the consultant?
+What

+would you have expected the registrar to impart to the

+1.0 consultant when she got him on the phone?

+11 A. Right, well, actually the skill of a junior doctor 12 phoning a consultant at home in the middle of the night 13 is now something we actively teach because it's not that easy to do it well and not do it badly.
+14 But anyway to answer your question, it's not always 15 16 easy.
+But she should have stated the patient's age, gender, location, what the background was, a very brief summary of the reasons for admission -- in this case the timing and the nature of the surgery -- and then registrar phoning the consultant before getting into that stuff is either, "I want your advice", or "I would 23 like vou to come in".
+If the registrar states, "I want 2.4 you to come in", then the amount that needs to be said on the phone is very brief, so the consultant can get on, get ready and come in as quickly as possible.